-The climate of ZB VI, with a warm growing season of four to six months with sufficient rainfall and a winter season of three to 4 months that is not too long or extremely cold, is particularly suitable for the deciduous tree species of the temperate climate zone (Ellenberg & Leuschner 2010).
+The climate of ZB VI, with a warm growing season of four to six months with sufficient rainfall and a winter season of three to four months that is not too long or extremely cold, is particularly suitable for the deciduous tree species of the temperate climate zone (Ellenberg & Leuschner 2010).
 These trees avoid the extreme maritime, as well as the extreme continental areas.
 We speak of the nemoral zone.
 Such a climate with a precipitation maximum in summer is found in the Northern Hemisphere in eastern N America and in E Asia between the warm temperate and the cold or arid temperate zones.
 In Western and Central Europe, it is the region north of the Mediterranean zone where, under the influence of the Gulf Stream, winter rains are replaced by evenly distributed precipitation or those with a summer maximum, and the cold season is relatively short.

-The Mediterranean winter rainfall area with hardwood vegetation extends south of it very far from west to east and passes northwards into very different vegetation zones.
-In the very maritime area in southwest and southern Spain (for example near Gibraltar) one finds, as already mentioned, elements of the evergreen warm temperate laurel forests.
+The Mediterranean winter rainfall area with sclerophyllous vegetation extends south of it very far from west to east and passes northwards into very different vegetation zones.
+In the very maritime area in SW and S Spain (for example near Gibraltar) one finds, as already mentioned, elements of the evergreen warm temperate laurel forests.
 In Portugal, however, this vegetation merges into the Atlantic heaths, which extend into the coastal area as far as Scandinavia (► Fig. I-2).
 They are replaced by birch forests in the far north.
-True laurel forests are found only on the humid windward side of the Canary Islands (e.g., Tenerife) as cloud forests (► Fig. G-48) or in the very similar zonoecotone IV/V in northern Anatolia (Colchis).
+True laurel forests are found only on the humid windward side of the Canary Islands (e.g., Tenerife) as fog forests (► Fig. G-48) or in the very similar ZE IV/V in northern Anatolia (Colchis).
 A sub-Mediterranean zone is interposed between the Mediterranean and nemoral zones.
 In it, winter rains still prevail, but summer drought is no longer pronounced and mild frosts occur regularly in all winter months (► Fig. I-1, Valence).

-Northeast of the sub-Mediterranean zone in Southeastern Europe is the steppe zone, which is replaced further north by forests of various types.
-Finally, in the Near East, the Mediterranean hardwood zone leads to the Mediterranean steppes and semi-deserts.
+Northeast of the sub-Mediterranean zone in SE Europe is the steppe zone, which is replaced further N by forests of various types.
+Finally, in the Near East, the Mediterranean sclerophyllous zone gradually leads to the Mediterranean steppes and semi-deserts.

 4 Atlantic heaths